top of page

 Is there an age limit for driving?

-• No. But when you turn 80 you must have a medical examination report completed by a physician and reapply for a license every two years.
+• No. But all drivers must have a Driver’s Medical Examination Report completed by their doctor or nurse practitioner at age 80, 85, and every two years thereafter.
 Learn more about the process.

 bottom of page